ms/buildtogether.tech/src/debugging.md

 <span g="breakpoint" i="breakpoint; debugger!breakpoint">Breakpoints</span>.
 :   You can tell the debugger to pause the program whenever it reaches a certain
     line.
-You can also create a <span g="conditional_breakpoint">conditional breakpoint</span> that only pauses on that line if some test is true, e.g., if a list is empty or a loop index is zero.
+You can also create a [% g conditional_breakpoint %]conditional breakpoint[% /g %] that only pauses on that line if some test is true, e.g., if a list is empty or a loop index is zero.

 Inspection.